 Drug Abuse and Dependence

 Butorphanol tartrate, by all routes of administration, has been associated with episodes of abuse.
-Of the cases received, there were more reports of abuse with the nasal spray formulation than with the injectable formulation.
+Of the cases received, there were more reports of abuse with the nasal solution formulation than with the injectable formulation.

-Physical Dependence, Tolerance, and Withdrawal
+Physical Dependence, Tolerance and Withdrawal

 Prolonged, continuous use of butorphanol tartrate may result in physical dependence or tolerance (a decrease in response to a given dose).
 Abrupt cessation of use by patients with physical dependence may result in symptoms of withdrawal.

-Hypotension associated with syncope during the first hour of dosing with butorphanol tartrate nasal spray has been reported rarely, particularly in patients with past history of similar reactions to opioid analgesics.
+Hypotension associated with syncope during the first hour of dosing with butorphanol tartrate nasal solution has been reported rarely, particularly in patients with past history of similar reactions to opioid analgesics.
 Therefore, patients should be advised to avoid activities with potential risks.

 Head Injury and Increased Intracranial Pressure